pthom/clcache-msbuild-install/Readme.md

-# clcache msbuid install utility
+# clcache msbuild install utility

 Quick and easy integration of clcache with msbuild and Visual Studio.